KatherineBS/Portfolio/README.md

 - Chillomania case study, customer journey map, martech stack and online presence.
 - Tool Provider Decision Matrix (Social Media Management Tool (SMMT) so far).
 - SEO Checklist for your website (Technical/On-Site, Content and Off-Site)
+- Masurement plan using a spreadsheet for a dummy The Chocolate Shop’s website.